 What has been the biggest barrier you have faced in your career and how did you overcome it?

 During my PhD I had been feeling that staying in Academia wasn’t the right path for me.
 I was concerned that the skills acquired during my PhD would never be applicable to anything outside of my specific field.
 I successfully transitioned out of Academia and into Corporate, accepting a full-time position at Deloitte Australia.
-During my Interviews I communicated how the skills I developed during my PhD could be translated to a Corporate environment.
+During my interviews, I communicated how the skills I developed during my PhD could be translated to a Corporate environment.
 I found this extremely challenging at first, as I found a clear divide between Academia and Corporate/Industry still existed.
-I learned very quickly, through conversations with my Mentors, the best way to communicate my skill set, and this was a critical skill to learn and take with me into my new Corporate Career.
+I learned very quickly, through conversations with my Mentors, the best way to communicate my skill set, and this was a critical skill to learn and take with me into a corporate career.

 What is the one piece of advice you would give to women just starting their careers in STEMM?

 One of the key pieces of advice that I always give women just starting their careers in STEMM is to keep their options open.
 Throughout my study, I never knew where my career path might end up.
 I started to realise my strengths and my passions, but I still could not articulate exactly the type of career that I wanted.
 If anything, the only thing I knew was what I didn’t want!
 Women just starting out need to know that majority of us don’t know exactly where we want to end up.
 It is absolutely more than okay to try and fail a million times, as long as you’re still moving forward and still trying.
 Trust yourself and think about what you want your future to look like.

 Do you have a mentor(s)?
 How have they supported you?